Published: July 10, 2021

-Typical of Dunkel's articles, his post about me contains mostly false information, irrelevant details, and ad hominem fallacies.
+Typical of Dunkel's articles, the German salesman’s post about me contains mostly false information, irrelevant details, and ad hominem fallacies.

 Inaccuracies and Logical Fallacies

 Dunkel began by calling me a "Jewish circumcision advocate."
 Identifying an adversary by his religion could be considered ad hominem - because a religious belief has no bearing on the validity of a person's argument.
 Based on a cursory search of his website, I was unable to find a single entry for a pro circumcision or pro parents choice supporter whom Dunkel identified as Muslim, Christian, Hindu, or Buddhist.
 It seems that he is obsessed with identifying Jews - and only Jews.
-[3-5] Since intactivists cannot defeat circumcision defenders on the facts and evidence, they invariably resort to ad hominem attacks.
-They reflexively discount the research and views of circumcision defenders based on immutable characteristics (neonatally circumcised men, women, Jews, Muslims, native-born Americans) and occupations (physicians, nurses, mohelim.)
+[4-6] Since intactivists cannot defeat circumcision defenders on the facts and evidence, they invariably resort to ad hominem attacks.
+They reflexively discount the research and views of circumcision defenders based on immutable characteristics (men circumcised during infancy, women, Jews, Muslims, Americans, Filipinos) and occupations (physicians, nurses, mohelim.)

 The "circumcision advocate" label is not accurate.
 Dunkel himself defined the term as "a person who vehemently advocates in favor of medically not necessary, non-therapeutic genital mutilation in children."
 I have never defended genital mutilation.
 I oppose all mutilation - male genital mutilation and female genital mutilation.
 Anyone who mutilates a child should be in prison.
 Nor have I ever advocated (vehemently or otherwise) in support of circumcision.
 It’s telling that Dunkel failed to provide any evidence that I have encouraged even one parent to choose circumcision.
 I support a parent's right to choose for or against circumcision for her infant son.
 Providing accurate information does not equate to advocating for the procedure, just as defending free speech does not mean that one endorses every controversial message expressed.